Capital One Walmart Rewards® Mastercard® review: Best no annual fee grocery rewards card

 Even though the Capital One Walmart Rewards Card is designed for consumers with good credit or excellent credit (a FICO credit score of 670 or higher), it comes with a rather high interest rate.
 Account holders will be charged an interest rate of 17.99 percent to 26.99 percent on new purchases and balance transfers, based on creditworthiness.
 Even the low end of this range is higher than the current average credit card interest rate.

-For balance transfers, cardholders won’t be charged an additional fee if they transfer at the regular card APR.
+For balance transfers fee: $0 at the transfer APR .
 However, if you decide to make a balance transfer during a promotional offer (none currently available), you may be charged a fee of 3 percent of the balance transfer.
 All cash advances are charged an APR of 26.99 percent, along with a fee of 3 percent of the advance or $10, whichever is greatest.

 Although your interest rate won’t go up if you make a late payment on the Capital One Walmart Rewards Card, you will be charged a late fee.
 The penalty for missing the due date is up to $39.

 On the plus side, the card charges no annual fee and no foreign transaction fee, so as long as you pay off your balance on time and in full each month, it should cost you nothing to hold this card.

 How the Capital One Walmart Rewards Card compares to other cash back cards